Erlang (unit): Erlang B formula

-Note: The erlang is a dimensionless load unit calculated as the mean arrival rate, λ, multiplied by the mean call holding time, h.

-See Little's law to prove that the erlang unit has to be dimensionless for Little's Law to be dimensionally sane.
+The erlang is a dimensionless load unit calculated as the mean arrival rate, λ, multiplied by the mean call holding time, h.
+The unit has to be dimensionless for Little's Law to be dimensionally sane.

 This may be expressed recursively as follows, in a form that is used to simplify the calculation of tables of the Erlang B formula:

 Typically, instead of B(E, m) the inverse 1/B(E, m) is calculated in numerical computation in order to ensure numerical stability:

+The recursive form is derivable from the non-recursive form by repeated substitution.